keita-sa/go-movies-crud/README.md

 ## Features

 - Route by a combination of paths and **HTTP methods** such as GET, POST, PUT and DELETE.
-- Test operations of web APIs with Postman.
+- Test web APIs with Postman.

 ## Installation